Two Moon Junction: Production

+Donald Borchers had just left New World Pictures, where he had made a number of successful productions.
+He set up his own production unit and tried to make Moving Target (later made with Jason Bateman).
+This project fell over and Borchers was looking for another film.
+He knew Zalman King from when King tried to get Nine and a Half Weeks made at New World; King showed him his script for Two Moon Junction.
+Borchers liked the script calling it "a page turner" and he bought the rights and raised the finance.
+In the original draft of the script Richard Tyson's character died at the end but Borchers pressed for this to be changed.

 It was Richard Tyson's second film following Three O'Clock High.
 "It was magic to get cast in that role," he later said.
 "I was nice to a girl for the last time ever in a movie.
 I thought I did a good job.
 I get stopped for that too – all the time."

 Zalman King said he cast Tyson because "I was looking for someone who was a teen idol.
 And he did have it in that movie, I thought.
 It was one of the few times that I could see his beauty, because I love the way his face looked.
 When I met him he was a football player and he was very beefy and drank a lot of beer.
 And I asked him to please lose weight and he did, and for that amount of time I thought he was very, very attractive...
 [His character] is out of a romance novel...
 It was romance, although not much of a plot, and that’s what I needed: someone who was bold and strong, and was cut and ripped, and he had charm—I don’t think he was everybody’s cup of tea, 100%, but I thought he fit quite well."

 Sherilyn Fenn later said she thought the movie "felt really exploitative."

 The film was shot throughout Los Angeles County, California, with the major sequences filmed at the Shambala Animal Preserve, which is owned and operated by actress Tippi Hedren.